tabasy/izy/README.md

 ## Scorer

 Dict subclass for scoring hashable items.
-Generalizes functionality of built-in `Counter` to to floating-point numbers with full math operation support.
+Generalizes functionality of built-in `Counter` to floating-point numbers with full math operation support.

 ```python
 >>> from izy import Scorer